 Where to even start with this one?
 Maybe it’s the triangle pointed downward, evocating the upside down shape of the mountain that’s within it, or the lines that are poking up, like a peak, or the golden, textured sun that’s emerging from behind, or the minimally placed song-lyrics.
 Whatever makes this design so incredible, we’re obsessed.

 Make it in New PicMonkey: Get the deep purple of the mountains and the sheen on the gold the same way, by applying the Gradient effect to each of those graphics.
 Then tie the entire image together by applying an effect across the whole thing.

 Color palette envy

-Make it in New PicMonkey: To get an image inside of an overlay, select the overlay and head down to the Textures tab.
+Make it in New PicMonkey: To get an image inside of a graphic, select the graphic and head down to the Textures tab.
 Click Add your own and turn the Fade slider all the way down to see your pure, unadulterated image.